ZerGo0/streamdeck-teamspeak3integration/README.md

 ## Features
 - Toggle mute Input on TS3 with a button press
 - Toggle mute Output on TS3 with a button press
+- Toggle Away Status on TS3 with a button press (supports `Away Status Message`)
 - Automatically update the status of the button even when you didn't use the Stream Deck to perform the action
+- Change your Nickname on TS3 with a button press

 ### Download